ojplg/skir/README.md

 Technical Introduction
 ======================

-The bulk of the code is in Java.
+The bulk of the code is in Java 8.
+Skir has a message passing architecture using Mike Rettig's [Jetlang](https://github.com/jetlang) library.
 Play is through a web UI that is based on a canvas object and some Javascript.
 Communication between the client and server is primarily achieved through web sockets.
+Skir's web components are provided by an embedded [Jetty](http://www.eclipse.org/jetty/) server.

 Getting Started
 ===============